iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Thought I was doing a good thing, but it keeps defaulting back to tracking Corona and not the Cancer research that I want!
+Deleted it.<br> :date: __2021-06-28 17:19:01__

 > spectacular to be able to make a real contribution.
 If only the Damm app would STOP changing what I'm contributing too.
 I made my decision but apparently the app knows better.....<br> :date: __2021-06-25 22:49:37__

 > The idea is great, but the app could be better: it should automatically start every time the supply is pugged in, instead with my xiaomi I have to manually start the computation every time...<br> :date: __2021-05-22 20:36:56__